-Our Term Loan contains covenants, which restrict our operating activities, and we may be required to repay the outstanding indebtedness in an event of default, which could have a material adverse effect on our business, financial condition, results of operations and prospects.
+Our Midcap Trust Term Loan contains covenants, which restrict our operating activities, and we may be required to repay the outstanding indebtedness in an event of default, which could have a material adverse effect on our business, financial condition, results of operations and prospects.

-In October 2020, we entered into a credit and security agreement, or Term Loan, with Midcap Financial Trust, or the Lender, pursuant to which the Lender agreed to provide us a \$37.5 million credit facility.
-The Company has drawn has drawn \$32.5 million as of December 31, 2020 and the remaining \$5.0 million not yet drawn on the term loan is available to be drawn from March 31, 2021, through June 30, 2021, subject to our compliance with the covenants contained in our Term Loan.
-The loan matures in October 2025.
-Until we have repaid such indebtedness, the Term Loan subjects us to various customary covenants, including requirements as to financial reporting, liquidity ratios and insurance and restrictions on our ability to dispose of our business or property, to change our line of business, to liquidate or dissolve, to enter into any change in control transaction, to merge or consolidate with any other entity or to acquire all or substantially all the capital stock or property of another entity, to incur additional indebtedness, to incur liens on our property, to pay any dividends or make other distributions on capital stock other than dividends payable solely in capital stock, to redeem capital stock, to enter into certain in-bound licensing agreements, to engage in transactions with affiliates, and to encumber our intellectual property.
+In October 2020, we entered into a credit and security agreement with Midcap Financial Trust, or the Lender, pursuant to which the Lender agreed to provide us a \$37.5 million credit facility (the "Midcap Trust Term Loan").
+The Company has drawn \$32.5 million as of December 31, 2021, subject to our compliance with the covenants contained in the Midcap Trust Term Loan.
+The Midcap Trust Term Loan matures in October 2025.
+Until we have repaid such indebtedness, the Term Loan subjects us to various customary covenants, including requirements as to financial reporting, liquidity ratios and insurance and restrictions on our ability to dispose of our business or property, to change our line of business, to liquidate or dissolve, to enter into any change in control transaction, to merge or consolidate with any other entity or to acquire all or substantially all the capital stock or property of another entity, to incur additional indebtedness, to incur liens on our property, to pay any dividends or make other distributions on capital stock other than dividends payable solely in capital stock, to redeem capital stock, to enter into certain in- bound licensing agreements, to engage in transactions with affiliates, and to encumber our intellectual property.
 In particular, we are subject to a minimum revenue financial covenant measuring our last twelve months trailing revenue, tested on a monthly basis.
 Our business may be adversely affected by these restrictions on our ability to operate our business.

-We are permitted to make interest only payments on the loan facility through October 2023, at which time principal payments begin.
-However, we may be required to repay the outstanding indebtedness under the loan facility if an event of default occurs under the Term Loan.
-An event of default will occur if, among other things, we fail to make required payments under the Term Loan; we breach any of our covenants under the loan and security agreement, subject to specified cure periods with respect to certain breaches; the Lender determines that a material adverse change (as defined in the loan and security agreement) has occurred; we or our assets become subject to certain legal proceedings, such as bankruptcy proceedings; we are unable to pay our debts as they become due; or we default on contracts with third parties which would permit the third party to accelerate the maturity of such indebtedness or that could have a material adverse change on us.
+We are permitted to make interest only payments on the Midcap Trust Term Loan through October 2023, at which time principal payments begin.
+However, we may be required to repay the outstanding indebtedness if an event of default occurs under the Midcap Trust Term Loan; we breach any of our covenants under the credit and security agreement, subject to specified cure periods with respect to certain breaches; the Lender determines that a material adverse change (as defined in the credit and security agreement) has occurred; we or our assets become subject to certain legal proceedings, such as bankruptcy proceedings; we are unable to pay our debts as they become due; or we default on contracts with third parties which would permit the third-party to accelerate the maturity of such indebtedness or that could have a material adverse change on us.
 We may not have enough available cash or be able to raise additional funds through equity or debt financings to repay such indebtedness at the time any such event of default occurs.
 In such a case, we may be required to delay, limit, reduce or terminate our product development or operations or grant to others rights to develop and market products that we would otherwise prefer to develop and market ourselves.
-The Lender could also exercise its rights as secured lender to take possession of and to dispose of the collateral securing the term loan, which collateral includes substantially all of our property.
+The Lender could also exercise its rights as secured lender to take possession of and to dispose of the collateral securing the Midcap Trust Term Loan, which collateral includes substantially all of our property.
 Our business, financial condition, results of operations and prospects could be materially adversely affected as a result of any of these events.